quantumcycle/metaerr/README.md

 ## Why

-I was using github.com/pkg/errors before and the stacktraces were huge and not really useful.
-Then I found the [Fault library](https://github.com/Southclaws/fault) which was amazing, but the usage I wanted to do was at odd with some of the opinions built into the library.
+I used github.com/pkg/errors before, and the stack traces were extensive (like Java) and not very useful.
+Then, I came across the [Fault library](https://github.com/Southclaws/fault), which was amazing, but the way I wanted to use it clashed with some of the opinions embedded in the library.

-This is why I decided to write this simple library.
-It uses the same "stacktrace" models as `Fault`, in the sense that the stack you will see if the locations of the errors (and wrapped errors) creation, and not the stacktrace that led to the creation of the error.
+This is why I decided to create this simple library.
+It utilizes the same "stack trace" model as Fault, in the sense that you will see the stack pertaining to the locations of error creation, and not the stack trace that led to the error's creation.

-And the next feature it provides is the ability to add any number of key/pair metadata entries to each error (and wrapped errors).
-This is useful if you want to attach metadata at error create and then leverage that metadata at resolution.
-A common use case is to have a generic http error handler for an API that would leverage the metadata to determine the http status or build an error payload to be sent to the user.
+The next feature it offers is the ability to add any number of key-value metadata entries to each error, including wrapped errors.
+This is useful if you want to attach metadata at the time of error creation and then leverage that metadata during resolution.
+A common use case is having a generic HTTP error handler for an API that can use the metadata to determine the HTTP status or construct an error payload to send to the user.
 Another use case would be logging and alerting.
-If you convert the metadata into fields in a JSON logger, you could have different alerting rules for logged ERRORS based on the metadata, for example, errors with the metadata `tag` containing "security" could raise a immediate alert.
+If you convert the metadata into fields in a JSON logger, you could have different alerting rules for logged ERRORS based on the metadata; for example, errors with the metadata tag containing "security" could trigger an immediate alert.

 ## Install